PEM-Humboldt/biomodelos-sdm/README.md

 ![RStudio_View](images/RStudio_View.png)

 Now you are ready to customize Bio2_routine and run SDM models.
 You only need,as said before, two more basic elements: environmental variables and georeferenced occurrence data of one or several species.
 We encourage you to follow the next section.
 It will show you the structure and characteristics of both elements and transcendental information to run and learn this application.
-Also, to go deep in this function revise **Structure and Functions** and **More deep in Bio2_routine** vignette.
+Also, to go deep in this function revise **Structure and Functions** and [Bio2_routine](vignettes/Bio2_routine.md) vignette.

 ## Working Example